Prasad-1703/Particle41-task/Task1-SimpleTimeService/README.md

 Docker Best Practices Followed

 Non-root User: The application runs as a non-root user (appuser) inside the container.

-Small Image: A minimal base image (python:3.9-slim) is used.
+Small Image: A minimal base image (python:3.9-slim) is used to reduce the image size.

-Environment Variables: Python buffering disabled for better logging (PYTHONUNBUFFERED=1).
+Environment Variables: Python buffering is disabled for better logging (PYTHONUNBUFFERED=1).
 Publish to Docker Hub

-1. Login to Docker Hub
+Login to Docker Hub:

 docker login

-2. Tag the Image
+Tag the Image:

-docker tag prasad1703/simpletimeservice:latest
+docker tag simpletimeservice prasad1703/simpletimeservice:latest

-3. Push the Image
+Push the Image:

 docker push prasad1703/simpletimeservice:latest

 Local Testing Without Docker (Optional)

+Install Flask:

 pip install flask

+Run the application:

 python app.py

 Access the service at: